duparq/hwa/atmel/avr/examples/diabolo/README.md

 Using the Diabolo host application
 ----------------------------------

-Once you have installed Diabolo, you can check that everything works with the `host/diabolo.py` application.
+Once you have installed Diabolo on your microcontroller, you can check that everything works with the `software/diabolo.py` application.

-Assuming you only have one USB-Serial adapter, that should display the status of your device:
+Assuming you have only one USB-Serial adapter, that should display the status of your device:

     python diabolo.py